shenwei356/kmcp/docs/database.md

     query with tens of k-mers (see BIGSI/COBS paper).
     Small values could largely increase the size of the database.
-2. `-n/--num-hash`: large values could reduce the database size, in the cost of slower searching speed.
+2. `-n/--num-hash`: large values could reduce the database size, at the cost of slower searching speed.
 Values <=4 are recommended.
 3. The value of block size `-b/--block-size` is better to be multiple of 64.
     The default value is: